ethannicholas/Frost/docs/overview.md

 There are *no global variables* in Panda.
-This includes class-level variables - in Java, `public class Global { public static int foo; }` is effectively a global variable, in that `Global.foo` is accessibly from anywhere.
+This includes class-level variables - in Java, `public class Global { public static int foo; }` is effectively a global variable, in that `Global.foo` is accessible from anywhere.
 There is no equivalent in Panda; the only globally-accessible Panda values are class-level constants.

 Conditional Statements and Loops